-- 1 Do one of the following: - Choose File-New to create a new design. - Choose File-Open to open an existing design. - Choose File-Save to save a design. - Choose File-Save As to save your design with a new version, name, location, or file format. - Choose File-Design Properties to view or modify your overall design properties.
+- 1 Do one of the following:

+- Choose File-Open to open an existing design.

+- Choose File-Save to save a design.

+- Choose File-Save As to save your design with a new version, name, location, or file format. - Choose File-Design Properties to view or modify your overall design properties.

 - 2 In the dialog, click Edit.

-You see the Machine Formats dialog. - 3 Click the Settings tab.
+You see the Machine Formats dialog.

+- 3 Click the Settings tab.

 You see the Settings property page.